jeremyfa/spine-hx/README.md

 spine-hx supports all Spine features until 3.7.xx.

-spine-hx does not support loading the binary format.
+spine-hx does support loading the binary format.

 ## Renderer